Unlike columns, rows cannot be explicitly relocated.

 Using Cut instead of Copy will simultaneously delete the selected data from a location and copy it to your clipboard.

-Or, you can access copy and paste options from the Edit menu in the top menu bar.
+Or, you can access copy and paste options from the Edit menu.

 Pasting a row onto an existing row will overwrite the previous data.
 Make sure you are okay losing that data or are pasting into a new blank row.
 Or, if you accidentally override important data, click undo and paste it into a different row.